LtShibby/media-unmasked-api/README.md

 ## Contact

-For any questions or inquiries, please contact the maintainers at [your-email@example.com].
+For any questions or inquiries, please [contact the maintainers](https://wozwize.com/contact).

+## About

+MediaUnmasked is a product of [Wozwize](https://wozwize.com), dedicated to providing insightful analysis of media content.